CoffeeStraw/CapsNet-Knowledge-Extractor/capsnet_trainer/README.md

 # About
-This folder contains Python files of CapsNet simple implementation in Keras and two models created as an example for the project:
+This folder contains the codebase of our CapsNet simple implementation in Keras, along with the models studied in the thesis.
-1. `Original` is the model which was introduced in the [official paper](https://arxiv.org/abs/1710.09829);
-2. `Simple` is a lighter model, with less parameters.
-It has been created to have a simpler model with less output for the layers.

 All the shared files of the models are in the [`./_share`](/share) directory.